RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

 # Lab 6 - Morville's Honeycomb
 ## Useful
   - ### My Website:
-    - I adjusted the spacing of my edit fields so that the user can more easily read what they are editing by clicking on them.
+    - My website is useful because of its utilitarian simplicity.
+I provide two features, with the added ability to edit weather data.
+This website is useful mainly for the weather feature, but the recipe feature is more just for fun.

   - ### Relevant UX Law(s):
     - <b>Flow</b>: </b>Encouraging a state of immersion enhances the usefulness of an interface by keeping users engaged.
     - <b>Paradox of the Active User: </b> </b>Users dive straight into using a product without reading manuals, so making a product intuitive is essential.